Chaltenobatrachus: Reproduction

 Females of this species lay their eggs in clusters attached to branches or stones under the water in still water, mostly temporary ponds.
 Each cluster has a few tens of eggs.
 Eggs are deposited in October (middle austral spring), and development to metamorphosis takes about 10–12 weeks, to December (early summer).
 In colder sites, development seems to take longer and tadpoles might overwinter.
+The tadpoles' skin is translucent, and their bodies are brown in color with gold spots.
+Their eyes are gold with black spots.